Little Miss Millions

 Little Miss Millions (re-released in 1994 as Home for Christmas) is a 1993 American comedy film directed by Jim Wynorski and starring Jennifer Love Hewitt.

-Synopsis
+Plot

-Heather Lofton is nine years old.
-She comes from a very rich family, but somehow she's not so lucky; in fact, her stepmother can't stand her.
+Nine year old Heather Lofton comes from a very rich family, but somehow she's not so lucky; in fact, her stepmother can't stand her.
 Heather is forced to escape away from home, searching for her real mother.
 The woman Heather has been put in the care of hires a bounty hunter to find her.
 But in the process, she frames him, and he becomes wanted for kidnapping her.